 - a.
 Methodology.
 SIP section 1.3 sets forth the methodology used for priority pollutants to assess whether they have reasonable potential to exceed water quality objectives.
 In this Order, this methodology is also applied to non-priority pollutants as guidance in determining reasonable potential.
 The analysis begins with identifying the maximum effluent concentration (MEC) observed for each pollutant based on available effluent concentration data and the ambient background concentration (B).
 SIP section 1.4.3 states that ambient background concentrations are either the maximum ambient concentration observed or, for water quality objectives intended to protect human health, the arithmetic mean of observed concentrations.
 There are three triggers in determining reasonable potential: - i.
 Trigger 1 is activated if the maximum effluent concentration is greater than or equal to the lowest applicable water quality criterion (MEC \geq water quality criterion). - ii.
 Trigger 2 is activated if the ambient background concentration observed in the receiving water is greater than the water quality criterion (B > water quality criterion) and the pollutant is detected in any effluent sample. - iii.
 Trigger 3 is activated if a review of other information indicates that a WQBEL is needed to protect beneficial uses. - b.
 Effluent Data.
-Effluent data from 74 facilities enrolled under the previous order during 2015 were used to characterize discharges and determine whether they have reasonable potential to cause or contribute to an exceedance of water quality criteria. - c.
-Ambient Background Data.
-The SIP states that, when calculating WQBELs, ambient background concentrations are to be either the observed maximum ambient water column concentrations or, for water quality objectives intended to protect human health from carcinogenic effects, the arithmetic mean of observed ambient water concentrations.
-Because the receiving waters for discharges from the facilities covered under this permit are varied, and because receiving waters are not expected to contain significant concentrations of VOCs or fuel-related pollutants, receiving water background concentrations were not considered for this analysis.
+Effluent data collected from 12 facilities enrolled under the previous order during 2012 through 2016 were used to characterize discharges and determine whether they have reasonable potential to cause or contribute to an exceedance of water quality criteria.
+Effluent data for Category 1 discharges are unavailable because no such Dischargers enrolled in the previous order.